+Easter Weekend

-Easter Weekend March 22 & 23, 2008 ©2008 Scott L. Engle
+April 5, 2015 ©2015 Scott L. Engle

-Mark 16:1-8 (NRSV)
+Mark 16:1-8 (Common English Bible)

-When the Sabbath was over, Mary Magdalene, and Mary the mother of James, and Salome bought spices, so that they might go and anoint him.
-2And very early on the first day of the week, when the sun had risen, they went to the tomb.
-3They had been saying to one another, "Who will roll away the stone for us from the entrance to the tomb?"
-4When they looked up, they saw that the stone, which was very large, had already been rolled back.
-5As they entered the tomb, they saw a young man, dressed in a white robe, sitting on the right side; and they were alarmed.
-6But he said to them, "Do not be alarmed; you are looking for Jesus of Nazareth, who was crucified.
-He has been raised; he is not here.
-Look, there is the place they laid him.
-7But go, tell his disciples and Peter that he is going ahead of you to Galilee; there you will see him, just as he told you."
-8So they went out and fled from the tomb, for terror and amazement had seized them; and they said nothing to anyone, for they were afraid.
+When the Sabbath was over, Mary Magdalene, Mary the mother of James, and Salome bought spices so that they could go and anoint Jesus' dead body.
+2 Very early on the first day of the week, just after sunrise, they came to the tomb.
+3 They were saying to each other, "Who's going to roll the stone away from the entrance for us?"
+4 When they looked up, they saw that the stone had been rolled away.
+(And it was a very large stone!)
+5 Going into the tomb, they saw a young man in a white robe seated on the right side; and they were startled.
+6 But he said to them, "Don't be alarmed!
+You are looking for Jesus of Nazareth, who was crucified.
+He has been raised.
+He isn't here.
+Look, here's the place where they laid him.
+7 Go, tell his disciples, especially Peter, that he is going ahead of you into Galilee.
+You will see him there, just as he told you."
+8 Overcome with terror and dread, they fled from the tomb.
+They said nothing to anyone, because they were afraid.

-Colossians 3:1-14 (NRSV)
+Colossians 3:1-4 (CEB)

-So if you have been raised with Christ, seek the things that are above, where Christ is, seated at the right hand of God.
-2Set your minds on things that are above, not on things that are on earth, 3for you have died, and your life is hidden with Christ in God.
-4When Christ who is your life is revealed, then you also will be revealed with him in glory.
+Therefore, if you were raised with Christ, look for the things that are above where Christ is sitting at God's right side.
+2 Think about the things above and not things on earth.
+3 You died, and your life is hidden with Christ in God.
+4 When Christ, who is your life, is revealed, then you also will be revealed with him in glory.